Jaycar-Electronics/Camping-Power-Meter/README.md

 We know that the power supply for the ESP8266 is around 3.3V nominal (datasheet and product page) so we need a 3.3V source to power this. but we only have 12, so how can we power it?

 The answer comes down to a voltage divider circuit, and it works similarly to above.
-Very similar, infact.
+Very similar, in fact.

 ![](images/voltdiv.png)

 This is a very common circuit used all throughout electronic engineering. suppose you have 2 voltage drops, `a` and `b` - and you want to find the voltage coming out between them.
 We've already done this sort of circuit but now we want a specific voltage coming out of the middle; if you suppose that both `a` and `b` are the same value, it would make sense that between 12V and 0V, the voltage would get halved, and `a` and `b` would have to both drop 6V.

-Infact, as we saw before, to measure that voltage coming out, you would only have to know about the voltage drop across `b`, as it is tied to 0.
+In fact, as we saw before, to measure that voltage coming out, you would only have to know about the voltage drop across `b`, as it is tied to 0.

 In this case, we want a voltage drop across b to be 3.3v; we could use resistors in the voltage divider equation: `Vout = Vin * R2 / (R1 + R2)` but this will only proportionally scale the voltage: If you set up the circuit to give 3.3V on 12, it will give 6.6V on 24V, and some other values for other voltages, which can damage the ESP.